NZR/DS-BOK/content/3_chapter/chapter3.md

 While information is being collected from human participants, the need for personal information is limited.
 The use of personal infomration is mostly administrative: to setup focus group meetings, and keep track of participations in the V.R. part of the experiment.
 Personal data collection is limited to project management tasks, such as recruitment and meeting participants.

-However, the VR experiments are known to create discomfort for some people (nausea, verigo, diziness), and participants must be warned.
+However, the VR experiments are known to create discomfort for some people (nausea, vertigo, diziness), and participants must be warned.
 Additionally, participating in a VR experiment may require participants to come on site, which, in pandemic times, requires specific attention.

 For some institutions, the use of 3rd party material from social network can be subject to an ethical review - on the basis that we are indirectly interacting with people through their online contributions.
 Additionally, researchers must ensure that they abide by the licenses under which this content was made available for public use.